King Tut in Egypt and Other Mysteries

 He was very young when he died and a recent CT scan of his mummy has revealed a badly broken, probably infected leg.
 It could have happened when he was racing his chariot – like any other teenage pharaoh.
 But Tut was king when the capital was returned to Thebes and the old gods were restored.

-When British archeologist Howard Carter discovered Tut’s tomb in 1926, 20th Century newspapers and radio broadcast the news worldwide.
+When British archaeologist Howard Carter discovered Tut’s tomb in 1926, 20th Century newspapers and radio broadcast the news worldwide.
 The discovery of the immense treasure inside the tomb was an immediate sensation.

 In the eyes of the modern world at least, King Tut became famous because his tomb was preserved virtually intact.